 Applying for RealMaths - Double MSc Degree Programme in Mathematics for Real World Applications

-Deadline for RealMaths Double MSc Degree was:1 pm 2 March2023
+Deadline for RealMaths Double MSc Degree is:1 pm 29 February2024

 Our 2-year Double MSc Degree programme "RealMaths" - Mathematics for Real World Applications begins every September.
 If you are interested to join the forthcoming intake, all you have to do is read the information below and submit your application via our online tool (note that applications submitted via email or post won't be taken into account).